 |

 Academic rigor meets entrepreneurial reality.
-We analyze service company acquisitions through a behavioral finance lens - finding mispriced opportunities that institutional buyers miss.
+We analyze company acquisitions through a behavioral finance lens - finding mispriced opportunities that institutional buyers miss.
 25 years of building businesses + PhD research in behavioral finance = practical insights for the bootstrapped acquirer.

 Behavioral analysis: What Novo Nordisk's 60% decline reveals about market psychology Novo Nordisk down 60% despite strong fundamentals.
 Our behavioral analysis reveals why market psychology creates acquisition opportunities for investors.
 Read more